HowellIT/PowereBay/README.md

 I plan to add classes to manage the retrieved data better, but in the current state it can authenticate and query basic order and shipping info.

-As of this writing, no builds have been done and the module has not yet been published.
+As of this writing, only an experimental build has been done, but it has not and will not be published in it's current state.

 ## How to set up
 You must first register for an eBay developer account here: https://developer.ebay.com/signin